ArashAh/version_control_workshop/part-4.md

      ❓ What happened to the content that admin added in step 30?

-     ❓ Is it a good practice to merge to main without pull request
+     ❓ Is it a good practice to merge to main without pull request?

-     ❓ Do you have any solution for fix this?
+     ❓ Do you have any solution for fixing this?

 ### [Back to first page](./README.md)